CSS tab

-CSS (Cascading Style Sheets) is used to define styles that can be applied to HTML elements in order to customize the way in which they are displayed in the web browser.
+CSS (Cascading Style Sheets) defines styles that apply to HTML elements and customize how they appear in the browser.

-The following HTML + CSS file modifies the body, H1 header, and paragraph elements' style.
+The following HTML + CSS file modifies the styles of the body, `h1`, and paragraph elements.

 <!DOCTYPE html>